Youri Tielemans: Style of play

 Tielemans began as a holding midfielder, but was moved by Anderlecht manager Besnik Hasi to a more attacking role, where he scored long-range goals and was compared to Frank Lampard and Axel Witsel.
 A 2015 profile by Sky Sports noted his versatility as a defensive or attacking midfielder, concluding that his pace, passing and shot power suited the latter role better.
 Paul Van Himst, a former Anderlecht and Belgium player, noted at the same time that Tielemans had good skills with long passes.

+Primarily a box-to-box midfielder at Leicester, Tielemans has played frequently as a number 10 under Unai Emery at Aston Villa, frequently making progressive passes and recovering the ball for his team.
+During the 2024/25 season, Tielemans was highlighted as one of Aston Villa's best players and was praised for his footballing intelligence, accurate shooting, ball recoveries and passing, with his midfield performances being compared to that of his Belgian compatriot Kevin De Bruyne.
+He set a Premier League record in November 2024, completing 126 successful passes in Villa's 3–2 victory against Everton.

 Personal life

 Tielemans was born in Sint-Pieters-Leeuw, Flemish Brabant.
 His father is of Flemish descent and his mother is of Congolese descent.
 He continued education until the age of 18, combining studies with his professional career.
-He lives in the Leicestershire village of Quorn with his wife, Mendy, and their two daughters, Melina and Leana.
+As of 2020, he lived in the Leicestershire village of Quorn with his wife, Mendy, and their three daughters.